Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 Reactor formulas give you the ability to pre-configure custom integrations to securely process, enrich, and associate your tokens.

 <aside class="notice">
-  <span>Creating reactor formula is currently in beta status.
+  <span>Creating Reactor Formula is currently in beta status.
 If you would like to be added to the beta program, please <a href="mailto:support@basistheory.com?subject=Reactor Beta Access">contact us</a>!</span>
 </aside>